codeDEVRAJ/morse-chat-application/README.md

 Morse code, developed in the early 19th century, was a groundbreaking method of communication, allowing long-distance messaging through dots and dashes.
 Even today, it holds significance in emergency communications, military operations, and learning purposes.
 This project revives Morse code in a digital format, making it accessible to anyone through an interactive web interface.

 ### 💡 Motivation
 In an era dominated by instant messaging and social media, this project is a tribute to the art of patience and cryptic communication.
 Learning Morse code is not just a technical skill but also a way to sharpen focus and appreciate the evolution of human connectivity.
 Whether you're a developer, a history lover, or simply curious about different modes of communication, this app offers a blend of nostalgia and modern tech.

+Moreover, this project encourages users to think beyond conventional text messaging.
+It enhances cognitive skills, problem-solving abilities, and the joy of deciphering coded messages.
+The ability to communicate using Morse code also provides a unique skill set that can be useful in specific real-world scenarios.

 ## 🛠 Features
 - 🔠 **Morse Code Encoding & Decoding** – Convert text into Morse code and vice versa instantly.